Ayers Rock Australia

 Where to Eat

-All dining in the area is based at Yulara, the purpose-built resort township located about 20 kilometres from Uluru’s base.
-There are no dining facilities inside the national park itself.
+All dining is in Yulara, the purpose-built resort township about 20 kilometres from Uluru’s base.
+There are no food facilities inside the national park.

 Tali Wiru